 - Laws and regulations governing your business

-During security awareness training, it is important to monitor the results of your efforts, to see what works and what doesn’t.
-Whether you’re just beginning to establish security awareness in your organization, or interested in upgrading an existing program, setting measurable goals for improvement is crucial.
+Monitor the results of your training to see what works and what doesn’t.
+Whether you’re just beginning to establish security awareness in your organization or are interested in upgrading an existing program, setting measurable goals for improvement is crucial.

-You can also address employee knowledge as a direct way to measure what they know about security and privacy best practices.
-For example, include quizzes or tests in your training materials, to see whether their knowledge increases over time.
+You can also test employee knowledge as a direct way to measure what they know about security and privacy best practices.
+For example, include quizzes in training materials to see whether their knowledge increases.

-Finally, if your organization has previously been harmed by a data breach, calculate the costs of remediating that incident.
+Finally, if a data breach has previously harmed your organization, calculate the costs of remediating that incident.
 Record that number as a baseline before you begin your training program.
-If a repeat incident occurs, you’ll be better equipped to determine if training reduced your overall incident remediation costs.
+If a repeat incident occurs, you’ll be better equipped to determine whether training reduced the overall incident remediation costs.

-Several laws and regulations require that a formal information security awareness program be in place:
+Several laws and regulations require a formal information security awareness program be in place:

 - Federal Information Security Management Act (FISMA)